The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [ ] Automated recording of viable rooms to claim
 - [ ] Automated claiming of rooms
 - [ ] Automated recording of viable remote harvesting rooms
+- [ ] Add room and map visuals to display important information

 ## Flowchart and more information